 If creating course content has kept you stuck in the past, it’s worth considering doing a “live beta course” where you deliver your lessons live instead of pre-recording and pre-editing them.

 Unfortunately, I see a lot of would-be course creators spend all of their time trying to decide on which platform they’ll release their courses.
-(Instead of actually launching!)
+They tend to focus on the process instead of actually launching!

 That gave him the flexibility to then find the right course software platform.
-Here’s what he had to say about his course platform evaluation process:
+Here’s what he had to say about his evaluation process for locating the right LMS plugin:

 "After an extraordinary loooong search for the right platform, we’re moving all of our memberships on to AccessAlly.
 Thanks for building such a great product to make it happen.” - Todd Herman